TheBookKnight/saints-api/README.md

   - [ ] Add `"type": "module` to the _package.json_

   - [ ] Install [Express](https://expressjs.com/en/starter/installing.html) via `npm install express --save`
+    - [ ] Add npm script `"start": "node ."`.
+So, when you run `npm run start`, it starts the API service.
+When you navigate to http://localhost:3000/, you'll see a "Hello World!"
+Stop the service via pressing CTRL + C at the same time.
   - [ ] Install [ESLint](https://eslint.org/docs/latest/use/getting-started) via `npm install --save-dev eslint @eslint/js`
     - [ ] Create an ESLint config (_eslint.config.js_) to setup code rules.
 See the file for what rules to add.
+    - [ ] Run `npm install globals`
     - [ ] In the _package.json_, add npm script `"lint": "npx eslint ./"`.
 So, to run the linter, you can use `npm run lint`

 - [ ] Install [Docker](https://docs.docker.com/engine/install/).